zijun-zhao/deeplearning.ai/COMS4111/Lecture9_Module_II.md

     * Records may not have the same size
 * Can add pointer chains to link records of a particular relation
     * But since the records are fixed.
 We can manage it and do optimization due to the source are two fixed records.
 > Note that most of the time one table one file.
 But it is allowed to have multiple files in one table.
 The record size will be the biggest recrod size.
 In this example we will pick the length of instructor.
-All those records will have header
+All those records will have header to indicate how to interprete the sequences.
+From a data structure point of view, it is similar to keep two linked lists that interwove into the same array.
+This multitable clustering is not common, but if you will need to join two tables frequently, this will be an efficient way.

 27. Partitioning
 * **Table partitioning**: Records in a relation can be partitioned into smaller relations that are stored separately
     * E.g., transaction relation may be partitioned into transaction_2018, transaction_2019, etc.